A basis theorem for Genus-One Conformal Blocks and modular invariance of intertwining operators: Introduction

 \section{Introduction}

-The notion of conformal blocks on stable curves defined by modules over a vertex operator algebra (VOA) \cite{FBZ04,DGT21,DGT24} is a generalization of the WZNW-conformal blocks on stable curves defined by modules over affine Lie algebras \cite{TK87,TUY89,Uen08}.
-The recent advances in the theory of VOA-conformal blocks shed new light on the representation theory of VOAs.
-A couple of fundamental theorems in the representation theory of VOAs, like the associativity of fusion tensor product and the modular invariance of intertwining operators, which were previously proven using analytic and algebraic methods in \cite{Zhu96,HL95,H95,HL99,H08,H08(2),H24} is now proved in this paper using algebro-geometric method.
-Furthermore, the classical Verlinde formula which calculates the fusion rules using $S$-matrix \cite{V88,MS89,H08} is generalized in this paper to a rank formula for the VOA-conformal block bundle on $\overline{\mathscr{M}}_{g,n}$.
+The notion of conformal blocks on stable curves defined by modules over a vertex operator algebra \cite{Zhu94,FBZ04,NT05,DGT21} generalizes WZNW-conformal blocks on stable curves defined by modules over affine Lie algebras \cite{TK87,TUY89,Uen08}.
+Recent advances in the theory of VOA-conformal blocks shed new light on the representation theory of VOAs and the associated rational conformal field theories.
+They also provide powerful geometric tools for approaching classical and fundamental results in the theory of VOAs, and have led to new developments in the field \cite{DGT24,DGK25,DW25}.